Mary-Anyaegbu/Using-Healthcare-Data-Analytics-to-Improve-Hospital-Efficiency-and-Cost-Management/README.md

 * Filtering Irrelevant Data: Removed columns not required for the analysis.
 * Creating Derived Columns: Added a conditional column for age groups and calculated patient length of stay (Discharge date – Admission date).
 * Documenting Cleaning Steps: Maintained detailed records of all cleaning and transformation actions for transparency and reproducibility.
-### Calculated Fields and DAX Measures
+### Data Modelling
 Once the data was cleaned in Power Query, it was loaded into the data model.
+A date table was created to enable time intelligence calculations.
+The date table was connected to dataset facts table.
 ![Data_modelling](Images/Data_modelling.png)

+### Calculated Fields and DAX Measures
 A blank table was set up to store DAX measures, and key performance indicators (KPIs) were calculated using DAX.
 The following KPIs were developed:
 | KPI | Description |
 |-----|-------------|